HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 ## Short description

--**What:** Set up the tools and processes needed to build an open source community around the Simpler Grants.gov initiative -**Why:** Ensures that open source contributors and the general public can easily participate in the project and provide input and code
+- **What:** Set up the tools and processes needed to build an open source community around the Simpler Grants.gov initiative
+- **Why:** Ensures that open source contributors and the general public can easily participate in the project and provide input and code
--**Who:** Any public members who want to contribute to the open source project.
+- **Who:** Any public members who want to contribute to the open source project.
 Focus is on:
   - Open source contributors
   - Other external stakeholders

 ## Goals